armolymp/hiring-fullstack-todo/.github/PULL_REQUEST_TEMPLATE.md

 ## ✅ Checklist

+- [ ] Frontend is built using React
+- [ ] Database tech is connected and data persists correctly
+- [ ] Tasks can be viewed
-- [ ] Task list renders from Supabase
+- [ ] Tasks can be created
-- [ ] Tasks can be added
+- [ ] Tasks can be edited
-- [ ] Tasks can be marked complete/incomplete
+- [ ] Tasks can be marked as done/undone
 - [ ] Tasks can be deleted
-- [ ] UI is responsive and functional
+- [ ] API endpoints match the spec
 - [ ] Demo video included
 - [ ] Solution rationale & user value explained